aodenis/llama-vulkan/README.md

 * Tokenizer
 * GGML parsing and mapping for q4_0, q8_0 models
-* Evaluation of 7B models
+* Evaluation of 7B models and 13B models

 ## Known issues

-* Evaluation 13B models fail due to a NaN value corrupting the shader values.
-This is being fixed
 * Threading (for server mode) uses mutex and may deadlock
 * Too many asserts can fire